The Grove (The Walking Dead): Critical reception

-There’s really no two ways about it, this was one of the sickest episodes of “The Walking Dead” in its entire run.
+There’s really no two ways about it, this was one of the sickest episodes of "The Walking Dead" in its entire run.
 All the darkest crevices of the human psyche come out in tonight’s episode, “The Grove,” and while it’s one thing when you see a character like the Governor do shocking, demented things, it’s far more upsetting and uncomfortable to see a child, a little girl, doing them.
 But that’s where this show went tonight.
 It’s hard to imagine any other show on television would go that dark.
 You really have a build an audience up for it, because it’s not an easy thing to swallow at all."

 Zack Handlen of The A.V.
 Club gave the episode a C+, commenting negatively on the plot twists, saying "I laughed because it was just too much.
 The writers took a risk, and threw out another shock to catch us off guard: this time, it was a little girl so convinced that the zombies were her best friends that she murdered her sister.
 It should be horrifying, and if the episode worked for you, I’m sure it was.
 It didn’t work for me, though, and the sight of Lizzie standing over that corpse made for a clean break in my mind.
 The whole situation became too ludicrously morbid, too absurdly grim to take seriously."

+In later years, episode rankings made by online television critics have generally listed "The Grove" as the best episode of The Walking Dead.
+In his ranking of the top 40 episodes of the series before the finale, Matthew Chernov of Variety placed the episode at the highest position, stating that the episode is "a profoundly moving meditation on guilt, despair, remorse, and redemption", and is "a modern TV classic."